vmwcode2021windows/all-the-ways-to-windows-server/README.md

 ## Section provided by Lucho

-vRA8 and Windows 101: Basic walkthrough and documentation links for Windows Server in vRA 8

 ### The goal

+Lucho kicked off the internal discussion of what we wanted to achieve:

-so im doing vRA + Cloudbase-init -> whats the end goal? what should our windows image be able to do? a couple ideas:
+vRA + Cloudbase-init -> whats the end goal? what should our windows image be able to do? a couple ideas:
 1: initialize disks that have been added as part of the deployment
 2: join to AD
 3: adding an AD group to local administrators